Bringing a Puppy Home in the Car – Super Easy Guide

 Bringing a Puppy Home – The First Car Ride

 If you can, have the puppy sit in the back seat with someone else.
 You can encourage them to get in the car by putting a treat in there.
 You want to make the experience as pleasurable as possible so they are comfortable going on car rides in the future.
 Barking or crying is normal for a pup on this new experience, and you should reassure them calmly.
 Don’t reenforce their fear by becoming overly excited or overly affectionate.
 Your passenger can hold them in a blanket or you can set them on a blanket on the seat to protect your car.
-If they’re uncomfortable you can put them between the seats (it’s more like a den to them), also you can give them something to chew.
+If they’re uncomfortable, you can put them between the seats on the floor (it’s more like a den to them).
+Also you can give them something to chew.

 If you’re taking your puppy for a long drive you can stop along the way to walk them and let them go to the bathroom, but don’t stop at a highway rest stop or park.
 You’re puppy probably hasn’t been vaccinated and you won’t want them to go where lots of other dogs have been to the bathroom to keep them healthy.